paulbersch/vg-presentation/PITCHME.md

 #HSLIDE

-The proliferation of tools and distribution methods have empowered makers of small, focused, more personal games.
+The proliferation of tools and distribution methods have empowered makers of small, focused, more personal games

 Nina Freeman - Cibele and How Do You Do It?